|

 comes in many forms and variations but at the root is the desperate

-reality.
-The mind of the child establishes various strategies
+The heart and mind of the child establishes various strategies to

 Those strategies are based on the assumption that if love is not

-When the program is working one feels good.
-But success is
+When the program is working one feels safe and good.
+But

-unstable because the love gained by the program is earned, gained,
+success is unstable because the love gained by the program is earned,

 However, life is not perfect, people are not always nice, and the

-real world has confrontation, mistakes, scrapes and failures.
+real world has confrontations, mistakes, scrapes and failures.

 Such experiences may act as triggers to the Limbic System - the